Nature and active in De Plantage

 Founded in 1638, Hortus Botanicus is one of the oldest botanical gardens in the world.
 The garden is home to more than 6000 tree and plant species.
 In addition to a gorgeous cafe, outdoor gardens, and a ‘hothouse’ that emulates three different tropical environments, hundreds of majestic butterflies can be found frolicking inside the Butterfly Greenhouse.
 Learn about its rich history, sustainability and much more during a visit to this tropical paradise.

-Hiding behind the immense Hermitage Museum, you’ll find a secret courtyard garden filled with formal flower beds and lush green lawns.
+Hiding behind the immense H'ART Museum, you’ll find a secret courtyard garden filled with formal flower beds and lush green lawns.
 This green gem offers plentiful opportunities to relax on the grass, walk amongst the blooms and take a peek at the vegetable garden.
 The sunny terrace at Dignita - a cafe with a socially-conscious outlook- is a wonderful hidden spot to take a brunch or coffee break.
 The cake selection come highly recommended!

 J.W. van Overloopplantsoen